1. How can I consult an audiovisual element that is not available online?

 You can request its publication via the «Request for availability», link that appears in the description of the material.
 Please note that items such as encyclopedias, full audio CDs, etc., can only be consulted in our Reading Rooms.

 There are several reasons for this.
-The first one is that the video clip is too long to be published entirely (i.e. 40+ minutes); therefore, we publish a sample for you to have a general idea.
+The first one is that the material is too long to be published entirely (i.e. 40+ minutes); therefore, we publish a sample for you to have a general idea.
 If you want to see the full movie you can request a Video on Demand (VOD) session and we will make it available for you.
-Click on the request link on the page of the film you are interested in to organize this.
+Click on the link "Request for VOD" that appears on the page of the film you are interested in to organize this.

 Another reason is that in some cases copyright or ownership restrictions prevent us from publishing the full content online.
 In such cases we offer you a sample to help you decide if you want to see the full content (see VOD above).

 Finally, the material could have also be marked as "Restricted" (see below).